 Sensitization can take many forms and usually does not occur at first use.
 Long-term use of undiluted or neat oils can make a person prone to breakouts, rashes and other skin issues.
 Eventually this leads to not being able to use certain oils due to the consequences.
 Click here for more on Sensitization.

 To avoid all that, use a good dilution chart in order to properly apply oils to your skin.
-In case you need more information on carrier oils, you can find that here: Which Carrier is Best for Me?
+In case you need more information on carrier oils, you can find that here: A Deep Dive Into Carrier Oils.

 Which essential oils should I avoid?